Clinical Laboratory Science (B.A., B.S.) (3 + 1)

 Use Laboratory Skills to Support Patient Care

 Clinical laboratory scientists provide invaluable support to physicians and other healthcare professionals by analyzing medical samples and accurately reporting their findings.
-At Seton Hill, you will gain the knowledge and experience necessary to become a certified clinical or medical laboratory scientist.
+At Seton Hill University, you will gain the knowledge and experience necessary to become a certified clinical or medical laboratory scientist.

 Get the Information You Need to Move Forward.

-- enjoying study in the liberal arts – to ensure that you have a broad knowledge base to support you in the years to come.
+- enjoying studying in the liberal arts - to ensure that you have a broad knowledge base to support you in the years to come.

 - UPMC Altoona